 First, the article suggests that the role of the CCO is to ensure that everyone, from CEO to frontline employees, are aligned in their understanding of the customer experience.
 By bringing the customer to life through storytelling or immersive experiences, team members at all levels become more engaged and invested.

-InMoment’s Erich Dietz offered some suggestions on how to start this process in a white paper called “The Art of the Possible.”
+InMoment’s Erich Dietz offered some suggestions on how to start this process in a white paper called How to Transform Your CX Program.
 Dietz asks, “When was the last time you used your own product or service?
 Took a call in your contact center?
 Visited your own website?
 Used your mobile app?
 Sat down with a customer to understand how they use and view your product?
 Listened to a frontline employee about the customer experience and how it could be improved?”
 Listening to customer stories is very powerful for people at all levels of the organization, and innovative feedback options like live video can further help bring the stories to life.
 “People thrive on connections with real people.
 For any narrative to speak to us, we must meet and believe in the characters of the story,” says Dave Carruthers of VoxPopMe.

 The next recommendation is to include customers in the creation or service process.
 Of course, in order to do this you need to ensure that you have a myriad of ways to listen to your customers and engage them in your business in effective ways.